 The purpose of social work is to enhance human well-being by helping people meet basic human needs.
 Licensed social workers also focus on diagnosis and treatment, and specialize in areas such as mental health, aging, of family and children.
 Most licensed social workers have a master's degree from 2 years of graduate training (e.g., MSW) or a doctoral degree in social work (e.g., DSW or PhD).

-Master's level clinicians have a master's degree in counseling, psychology, or marriage and family therapy (e.g., MA, MFT).
-To be licensed to provide individual and/or group counseling, master's level clinicians must meet requirements that vary by state.
+Mental health professionals who obtain a master's degree in counseling, psychology, or marriage and family therapy may be licensed to provide individual and/or group counseling.
+These counselors must meet requirements that vary by state.
+Some examples include:

 Working with a specialist who commonly sees patients with PTSD is ideal.
-However, in addition to the mental health providers listed below, primary care physicians, physician's assistants and nurse practitioners are usually qualified to prescribe medications for PTSD.
+However, in addition to the mental health providers listed below, primary care physicians, physician's assistants and mental health clinical pharmacy specialists are usually qualified to prescribe medications for PTSD.